npm/documentation/content/cli/v9/commands/npm-update.md

   `--install-strategy=shallow`

-Only install direct dependencies in the top level `node_modules`, but hoist on deeper dependendencies.
+Only install direct dependencies in the top level `node_modules`, but hoist on deeper dependencies.
 Sets `--install-strategy=shallow`.

 #### `omit`